-While “flashbacks” are probably something you are familiar with at this point, were you aware that your use of psychedelics also makes you vulnerable to a more sustained and constant form of flashbacks?
+While “flashbacks” are something many people familiar with, many people are not aware that long-term use of psychedelics can make a person vulnerable to a more sustained and constant form of flashbacks.
 This a medically-recognized syndrome called “Hallucinogen Persisting Perception Disorder.”
-Clients who have experienced this have told us that there is absolutely nothing pleasant about being in the grips of a prolonged flashback and that the most prominent feature of this syndrome is severe anxiety and terror.
+People who’ve experienced HPPD say there is absolutely nothing pleasant about being in the grips of a prolonged flashback and the most prominent feature of this syndrome is severe anxiety and terror.

 However, if you are not ready to talk just yet, click the button below to contact us.